2026

 The Sonic Labyrinth

-5-6 December, 2025, at AUT in Auckland, New Zealand
+5-6 December, 2025, at Auckland University of Technology (AUT) in Auckland, New Zealand

-Under the auspices of the third supermoon in a row, the Sonic Labyrinth was opened at 3.03pm on December 3, at Auckland University of Technology (AUT) on the Northshore Akoranga campus.
-Three is a creative, optimistic number celebrating artistic expression.
-Built by Joanna Pascoe and Yael Cameron, through an electrical storm system with thunder, lightning, rain and a rainbow, which echoed the stormy construction experience in Puebla, Mexico.
-We acknowledged our Earth mother, Gaia and Nut, Egyptian sky goddess who every evening swallows the sun, only to birth it again in the morning.
-The sun is crucial to this project as the energising power for the solar strings of lights and the solar-powered rock speakers amplifying the sonic quality.
 This iteration attracted a contestable research fund for sound producer, Dale Cotton, to create a sonic element, evoking a connection with the Earth and the cosmos, adding to the atmosphere without overpowering it.
-Inspired by the key of B Minor, known as the key of patience, of calm awaiting one's fate and of submission to divine dispensation, Dale included the electromagnetic signals of wild whistlers and chorus waves collected by NASA’s Van Allen probes.
+Inspired by the atmospheric key of B Harmonic Minor, Notes: B – C♯ – D – E – F♯ – G – A♯ – B known as the key of patience, of calm awaiting one's fate and of submission to divine dispensation, Dale mixed the electromagnetic signals of wild whistlers and chorus waves collected by NASA’s Van Allen probes.
 These waves are created by electrons spiralling along magnetic field lines around Earth, interacting with other electrons in the region to accelerate them to higher speeds or push them into Earth’s upper atmosphere.
-A galactic, ongoing, non-repeating, dynamic, algorithmic sound scape played into the diegetic sounds of wind, motorway, people walking, insects chirping, adding a non-diegetic atmospheric mood to the encounter.
+An ongoing, non-repeating, dynamic, algorithmic sound scape played into the diegetic sounds of wind, motorway, people walking, insects chirping, adding a non-diegetic galactic and evocative mood to the encounter.
 An ever-evolving sound pattern, via non-repeating number theory, the sonic aspect is labyrinthine itself, and a collaborator with the labyrinthine lights.
 The constellation of Orion on-high was sentinel.
 The event was opened to the public on 5 and 6 December after karanga and karakia.
-Below is a photo taken by drone, credit, Ralph Loader.
-Video by Joanna Pascoe.
+The aerial-view photograph was taken by drone, credit, Ralph Loader.
+Video and still photograph by Joanna Pascoe.

 Hopepunk Labyrinth